alejandrozf/ominicontacto/docs/known_issues.rst

 - Recycle over recycled campaign duplicates records to call
 - The system does not reproduce some temporary voice messages produced by some carriers on the webphone
 - The mysql password cannot be changed using --change-passwords
+- The restore of the system doesn't include the Wombat Dialer database so the dialer campaigns are useless after restore